Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ## Set up

 - Started on [itty-router](https://itty.dev/itty-router).
 But docs and testing was clearer in [Hono](https://hono.dev/guides/examples).
-- The env vars are read from the `.dev.vars` file as the normal `.env` is used by Workers itself.
+- Local dev uses a `.dev.vars` file as the normal `.env` file is used by the Worker set up itself.
+- A [Boilerplate](https://github.com/marcosrjjunior/hono-boilerplate/tree/main/src/routes) on structuring project.